alrojo/tensorflow-tutorial/download-and-setup/README.md

 Open a new tab in your browser and type localhost:8888 in the browser address bar.
 Note that you cannot have any other notebooks running simultaneously.

-Click on /mnt, click on `myproject` and click on `tensorflow_tutorial`, now you can start the exercises!
+Click on /mnt, click on `myproject`, now you can start the exercises!

 ## Installation of nvidia-docker for GPU